gcg-99/Master-s-Thesis-/README.md

 # Building the database
 1. We downloaded a dataset with unified, inferred tree sequences built from the 1000 Genomes phase 3, Human Genome Diversity, and Simons Genome Diversity Projects (Wohns et al., 2021) from https://zenodo.org/record/5495535#.Yk1V8jyxVH4 and unzip it with tsunzip.
 2. Get metadata with python3, tskit and json (and sys to save it) with metadata.sh script
-3. Merge metadata with our samples with R (merge)
+3. Merge metadata with our samples with merge_metadata.R script